- What is a mammogram?

 How is a mammogram done?

 When you have a mammogram, your breast is briefly compressed or squeezed between 2 plates attached to the mammogram machine—an adjustable plastic plate (on top) and a fixed x-ray plate (on the bottom).
 The bottom plate holds the x-ray film or the digital detector that makes the image.
 The technologist compresses your breast to keep it from moving, and to make the layer of breast tissue thinner.
-These steps reduce the x-ray exposure and make the picture sharper.
+A thinner layer of breast tissue allows the x-ray exposure to be reduced and makes the picture sharper.
 Although the compression can feel uncomfortable and even painful for some women, it is needed to get a good picture and only lasts the few seconds needed to take the x-ray.
 Talk to the technologist if you have pain.
 She can reposition you to make the pressure as comfortable as possible.
 Although the time you are exposed to x-rays is just seconds, the entire procedure for a mammogram takes about 20 minutes.

 The procedure produces a black and white image that is read by a radiologist (a doctor trained to interpret images from x-rays, ultrasound, magnetic resonance imaging, and related tests.)

 When mammography was first developed, the image was recorded on film.
 More often now, the image is recorded on a computer instead.
 This is called a digital mammogram (also known as a full-field digital mammogram or FFDM).
 Digital mammograms may be better than film mammograms at finding cancers in women younger than 50 and in women with dense breast tissue.
 In the United States, most mammograms are digital.